Dehao Yuan (袁德昊)

 I am currently a 3rd-year PhD student at University of Maryland, College Park.
 My research interest lies in effective, efficient, reliable and robust (E2R2) algorithms for point cloud analysis.
 These requirements include but not limited to accuracy, robustness to noise, robustness to density variation, computation and memory efficient.

 I believe my development will pave the path to point cloud foundation models.
 It will be a long journey, but I've already achieved a few milestones!
-Check my Point Cloud E2R2 Theories blog for a quick overview of my current developed theory and its future work!
+Check my Point Cloud E2R2 Theories thesis proposal for a quick overview of my current developed theory and its future work!

 I have the fortune to be advised by Prof. Yiannis Aloimonos and Dr. Cornelia Fermüller in the Perception and Robotics Group.
 I am also co-advised by Prof. Furong Huang.
 Before that, I worked as a research assistant for Prof. Jimmy Fung and Prof. Xingcheng Lu during my undergraduate for three years.